 Although they’re designed and marketed towards women, our boy doesn’t give a single shift click about that.
 Even I think they look cool.
 And, after trying on a few pairs, these were going to be a good solution for the season.

 The Five Ten Freerider Contact has a smooth outsole where the ball of your foot will be on the pedals.
-Five Ten states this is to prevent slippage.
+Five Ten states this design will prevent slippage.
 However, the entire sole isn’t covered in this texture – the parts that are located under the heel and toe have a more traditional pattern.
-Kind of like the first-gen Freeriders.
-The entire sole is made of that wonderful Stealth® Mi6™ rubber.
+Similar to the first-gen Freeriders.
+Importantly, the entire sole is made of that wonderful Stealth® Mi6™ rubber.
 This translates into a shoe designed solely (no pun intended) for serious and hobby mountain bikers alike.

 The grip is there when you need it, and the smooth section makes for a super-grippy pedaling surface.
 When I asked my son if he liked the smooth part of this shoe opposed to the other style, he said “It is a lot more grippy than my shoes with the small bumps on the bottom.”

 Do not wear these shoes with inexpensive flat plastic pedals.
 They will slip right off and render the shoe useless.
 You have to pair these shoes with flat pedals featuring small metal pins extending from the pedal surfaces.
 There are examples of these recommended pedals above.
 This allows the surface of the shoe to almost absorb the pins and make a firm connection with the pedals.
 You have to be careful though, when your young one slips and takes a pinned pedal to the shin, it will cut their shin, bleed, and effing hurt.
 Ye’ve been warned.

 The Five Ten Freeride Out On The Trails